siirirautio/VHPT_recon_with_TV_plus_tank_data/README.md

 Run the file `deblur_sinogram.py` to deblur the sinogram.

-Finally, run the file `VHPT_TV_comp.m` to reconstruct the deblurred sinogram using Total Variation regularixation and compute the reconstucted conductivity.
+Finally, run the file `VHPT_TV_comp.m` to reconstruct the deblurred sinogram using Total Variation regularization and compute the reconstucted conductivity.